FrozenRidge/level-userdb/README.md

 - Passwords are encrypted with bcrypt
 - Created and modified timestamps
 - Store arbitrary JSON metadata along with each account
-- Read-after-write operations (such as changeEmail, changePassword and modifyUser) are run serially to avoid race conditions.
+- Multi-step write-after-read operations (such as changeEmail, changePassword and modifyUser) are run serially to avoid race conditions.

 Tools & libraries: